 This tool allows users to search, view and download information related to current air district rules.
 Additional information about the tool including background information, definitions, and training materials are available at the bottom of this page.
-Download the complete dataset as an Excel file here.
+Download the complete dataset below:

 This data represents a summary of current air district rules and uses filter fields developed for this tool.
 Because this data is at a summary level, many rule details are not captured.
 For specific questions please refer to the rule text or contact the Air District which promulgated the rule.
 For superseded or rescinded rules (older versions of rules which are no longer in effect), please contact us.
 For information regarding inclusion of Air District rules in the State Implementation Plan (SIP), please see the CARB Rules Log Database.